Leluth/Leluth.github.io/_posts/2022-01-04-WeDelivery.md

 8. Once checkout completes, you will get an notification sent to your email address for the use of tracking your package.
 ![mail](/images/posts/java/wedelivery-notification.png)

 9. You could enter the package number at welcome package or hit *Track* button on top-right corner to head into tracking page.
-Here you could know where your package is, and the estimated delivery time.
+Here you could know where your package is, and the estimated pick up / delivery time.
 ![track](/images/posts/java/wedelivery-tracking.png)

 10. Ready for your or your friend to receive the gift!